Poetry as a Way of Life

 Explore

 It all began at a wooden table in an artist studio beside an urban creek in Traverse City, Michigan.
-There was red wine, enough chairs, mutual fondness.
-For two years, we met every Tuesday night for Poetry Boot Camp, an outgrowth of Holly Wren Spaulding’s teaching at a nearby community college, where many of her students had been asking if she would offer a complement to her popular Apprentice Poetry Workshop.
+There was red wine, enough chairs, and mutual fondness.
+For two years, we met every Tuesday night for Poetry Boot Camp—an outgrowth of Holly Wren Spaulding’s teaching at a nearby community college, where many of her students had been asking if she would offer a complement to her popular Apprentice Poetry Workshop.

 All Are Welcome